Andreas-Svensson/python/Laborations/Workflow for AI-Projects.md

 **p-value** - 2.2e-16
 Indicates confidence level of estimation
 The indicated confidence level can be calculated as 1 - p-value.
-In other words you want the p-value to be as low as possible, below 0.05 is generally considered statistically significant.
+In other words, you want the p-value to be as low as possible, below 0.05 is considered statistically significant.

 <br/><br/>